BF528/project-2-group-1/Analyst/README.md

 # Analyst Section Content:

-•	Project2_Analyst.R - contains code for Anayst section of the Project
+•	Project2_Analyst.R - contains code for Analyst section of the Project

 •	all_fold_change.pdf - contains histogram of fold_change for all genes in pdf